 KiCad is an EDA software suite for the creation of professional schematics and printed circuit boards up to 32 copper layers with additional technical layers.
 KiCad runs on Windows, Linux and Apple OS X and is released under the open-source GNU GPL v2 free of charge.

 With KiCad you can create schematic diagrams and printed circuit board up to 32 copper layers.
 KiCad comes with a rich set of libraries with 3D models as well.

 KiCad is a mature EDA software tool under active development by a team of developers and a vibrant user group.
 KiCad team counts three main developers and a dozen of regular contributors.

-KiCad includes a project manager and four main independent software tools:
+KiCad includes a project manager and three main independent software tools: